dibolsoni/ArchitecturePatternsPython/readme.md

 As Python continues to grow in popularity, projects are becoming larger and more complex.
 Many Python developers are taking an interest in high-level software design patterns such as hexagonal/clean architecture, event-driven architecture, and the strategic patterns prescribed by domain-driven design (DDD).
 But translating those patterns into Python isn’t always straightforward...

 ### Domain
-A multi-region order allocator to batches.
+A multi-region order allocator to batches of stock.

 ### Topics:
 - [x] Domain Modeling